antter/sketchyFace/README.md

 # sketchyFace
-a method for generating realistic faces from simple sketches
+### a method for creating realistic faces from simple sketches

+This is based off